digital-land/digital-land.info/application/templates/pages/guidance/specifications/design-code.md

 This will be the display name of the page hosting data about this design code area on our website.

 Example: `Felpersham town centre`

+### design-code

+The reference of the design code which applies to this area.

 ### geometry